ComradDoge/DogeEU4/README.md

 - Espionage provides another way to access Steal Maps, Sow Disconent, Sabotage Reputation and Sabotage Fort by finishing the idea group.
 - Nationalism and Fortress idea finishers give protection from espionage Sabotage Fort mechanic
 - Move Liberty agitation and infiltrate administration to unlock slightly earlier in tech
-- Leadership: leader_slots replaced with a leader_cost reduction and army_decay reduction
+- Leadership: leader_slots replaced with a drill_gain and army_decay reduction
 - Militarism: leader_slots replaced with army_decay reduction
-- FE: added new nations with ideas: Polabia, Carantania, Campadesa, United Isles, Maluku, Sudan, Thessalonica, Thessaloniki
+- FE: added new nations with ideas - Polabia, Carantania, Campadesa, United Isles, Maluku, Sudan, Thessalonica, Thessaloniki
 - Wendish Empire formation requirements tweaked
 - Deity screen can be scrolled if you have a height resolution less than 1080
 - Fixed Ulm not having missions
 - Monopolies no longer give mercantilism
 - Athens missions slightly cleaned up
+- Koryak can be formed by the Kamchatkan culture group instead of just specific countries
+- Your prestige.
+Give it to me.
+- Cleaned up the Joan Retrial decision
+- Various sources of enforce_religion_cost reduced
+- Hungary mission tree tweaked so it makes a bit more gameplay sense in shattered

 [/quote]